Nazanin-hub/School_District_Analysis/README.md

     - Scores by school type

-      Based on the below table, just charter type schools have been a bit changed.
-Forexample, The average math score for chartar type schools decreased about 0.009%.
+      Based on the below table, just charter school has a bit changed.
+Forexample, The average math score for chartar type schools decreased about 0.009%.This is due to the fact       that the Thomas High School comes in the category of charter schools.

       ![](https://github.com/Nazanin-hub/School_District_Analysis/blob/main/school%20type.png)